Tarleton (1796 ship): Career

 Radcliffe Shimmins, Tarleton's master, received a letter of marque on 13 May 1796.
 She proceeded to make three cruises as a slaver between 1796 and 1798.

+On her first enslaving voyage, Shimmins sailed Tarleton from Liverpool on 19 June 1796.

+In 1796, 103 British vessels left British ports on enslaving voyages.
+Ninety-four of these vessels sailed from Liverpool.

-On her first slave trading voyage, Shimmins sailed Tarlton from Liverpool on 19 June 1796, and arrived at Loanga on 25 August.
-They left Africa on 26 October.
+Tarleton arrived at Loanga on 25 August.
+She left Africa on 26 October.

 On 28 November Tarleton drove off a French privateer of 12 guns with a single broadside, and later that day succeeded in repelling another after an engagement of three hours.
 This second privateer mounted twenty 9-pounder guns on her main deck, and eight guns on her quarterdeck.
-Shimmins and his men, including some slaves that helped man the guns, sustained no casualties.
+Shimmins and his men, including some captives that helped man the guns, sustained no casualties.
 Tarleton was approaching Barbados at the time and the next day arrived there.

 Tarleton arrived at Martinique on 13 December.
-She had embarked 394 slaves and disembarked 380, for a mortality rate of 3.6%.
+She had embarked 394 captives and disembarked 380, for a mortality rate of 3.6%.
 Tarleton left Martinique on 9 January 1797 and arrived back at Liverpool on 13 April.
 On her voyage she had also lost four crew members; she had left Liverpool with 37 crew members.

-On his second slave trading voyage, in 1797, Shimmins gathered his slaves in the Bight of Biafra at Bonny Island and Gulf of Guinea island, and delivered them to St. Vincent.
+On his second enslaving voyage, in 1797, Shimmins gathered his captives in the Bight of Biafra at Bonny Island and Gulf of Guinea island, and delivered them to St. Vincent.
 He had arrived with 435.
 By the time Tarleton arrived back at Liverpool on 8 March 1798, she had lost five crew members; she had left Liverpool with 43 men.

 Loss

 Tarleton left Liverpool on 30 July 1798.

+In 1798, 160 British vessels left on enslaving voyages; 149 sailed from Liverpool.

 In January 1799 Tarleton was reported to have been lost at Cape Palmas.
 She was lost before she had embarked any slaves.

 In 1799, 18 British slave ships were lost.
 Seven, including Tarleton, were lost outbound before they could embark slaves.